imabuddha/eidogo-for-wordpress/readme.txt

 SGF support is now integrated with the media library so adding SGF files is now much easier.

+= 0.8.3 =
+Lots of polish-type enhancements and some Internet Explorer fixes

 == Roadmap ==

 Some stuff I plan to do in the future: